chellej80/Embarr-Equestrian-Donations/README.md

 - Allauth - For authentication, registration, account management
 - Crispy Forms -To style the forms
 - django coniutries
-- Stripe for processing all online and credit card purchases on the website
 - Pillow to process and save all the images downloaded through the database

 ### Frameworks, Libraries and technologies used